Strengthening Engagement through Improved Onboarding and Participation for Members in Mental Health Recovery

 4.5 months (2021)

-As a Service Designer, I framed the opportunity space, adapted research methods to constraints, and co-developed low-fidelity prototypes with another service designer and RFCN programme lead.
+As a Service Designer, I framed the opportunity space, adapted research methods to constraints, and co-developed low-fidelity prototypes in partnership with another service designer and RFCN program lead.

 Design process